 In big cities like Madrid or Barcelona, accommodation and food are more expensive than in smaller towns, where you’ll find a one-bedroom apartment for around 400 € ($425) a month.

-12. Iceland Digital Nomad Visa
+25. Sweden Digital Nomad Visa

-13. Romania Digital Nomad Visa
+26. Digital Nomad Visa UK

 Caribbeans, South & North America Countries With Digital Nomad Visas